Arts and Sciences Advising CenterCasey 1W206.296.2840ASCAdvising@seattleu.edu

 Your Advisor – if you are having problems registering, plan to talk to your advisor to discuss your questions.
 Plan to stop by your advisor's office hours or send them a quick email.

-The Academic Advising Support Center – students who are experiencing problems registering can also stop by the AASC for help and assistance.
+The Arts & Sciences Advising Center – students who are experiencing problems registering can also stop by the ASAC for help and assistance.

 Video: How to Register – a helpful video illustrating how to search and register for classes on SU Online.
 This step-by-step guide walks you through the details of SUOnline, how to locate classes, register/add classes, drop/withdraw classes, and view your class schedule.